lake-wg/authz/draft-selander-ace-ake-authz.md

 #### Authenticator processing

-The authenticator receives EDHOC message_1 from the device, which triggers the voucher request to the authorization server as described in {{V-W}}.
+The authenticator receives EDHOC message_1 from the device and processes as specified in Section 5.2.3 of {{I-D.ietf-lake-edhoc}}, with the additional step that the presence of EAD with label 0 triggers the voucher request to the authorization server as described in {{V-W}}.
+The excxhange with V needs to be complete successfully for the EDHOC exchange to be continued.

 ### Message 2